The gig economy is thriving—but you may be missing out on key benefits if you're still labeled as a contractor when you’re actually an employee.

-For this reason, some businesses may prefer to work with contractors who are structured as an LLC or corporation.
+For this reason, some businesses may prefer to work with contractors who are structured as an LLCs or corporations.
 This will help them show the IRS that you are being properly classified as a contractor.

 Take Action: What to Do if You’ve Been Misclassified